Caesar-github/mpv/DOCS/man/options.rst

 ``--demuxer-rawvideo-size=<value>``
     Frame size in bytes when using ``--demuxer=rawvideo``.

+``--demuxer-max-packets=<packets>``, ``--demuxer-max-bytes=<bytes>``
+    This controls how much the demuxer is allowed to buffer ahead.
+The demuxer will normally try to read ahead as much as necessary, or as much is requested with ``--demuxer-readahead-secs``.
+The ``--demuxer-max-...``
+    options can be used to restrict the maximum readahead.
+This limits excessive readahead in case of broken files or desynced playback.
+The demuxer will stop reading additional packets as soon as one of the limits is reached.
+    (The limits still can be slightly overstepped due to technical reasons.)

+    Set these limits highher if you get a packet queue overflow warning, and you think normal playback would be possible with a larger packet queue.

+    See ``--list-options`` for defaults and value range.

 ``--demuxer-thread=<yes|no>``
     Run the demuxer in a separate thread, and let it prefetch a certain amount of packets (default: yes).
 Having this enabled may lead to smoother